hu-cs/ClinicMS/Report.md

 Or has given to Companies that the hospital gets medicines from.
 We normally have two kinds of Spends

 1. Constant

 2. Dynamics

-Constants: is constant like the bills, Cars etc.	return
+Constants: is constant like the bills, Cars etc.

 Dynamics: are not possible to assume maybe some time a lot maybe some time very less.